View Document Text

 a more detailed description of Schwab’s support services.

-Services that Benefit Clients: Schwab’s
+Services that Directly Benefit Clients: Schwab’s institu-

-investment products, execution of securities transactions,
+of investment products, execution of securities transactions,

 and custody of client assets.
-The investment products avail
+The investment products avail-

 able through Schwab include some to which we might not